TourencBastien/TourencBastien.github.io/_pages/teaching.md

 ---

 ### Workshop in Computational Cartography for Historians
-Graduate, University of Lyon 2 - spring 2024 & 2025
+Graduate, University of Lyon 2 - springs 2024 & 2025

 * Lecturer to second year graduate students.

 ### Workshop in Computer Science for Historians
-Graduate, University of Lyon 2 - spring 2024 & 2025
+Graduate, University of Lyon 2 - springs 2024 & 2025

 * Lecturer to first year graduate students.